raywray/hops_pipeline/summary_statistics/README.md

 The commands we used to generate the summary statistics are found in `/summary_statistics/generate_summary_statistics.py`

 The results of these analyses are found in `/data/output/summary_statistics/statmix_output`

+The vcf used for the analysis is available upon request from the USDA